"In so far as quantum mechanics is correct, chemical questions are

 should give all the same NAO populations

-if the coordinate axes are chosen consistently.
+if the coordinate axes are chosen consistently, and in all cases

 My MP2 calculation under Gaussian led to many warning messages